Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - **Always encrypted feature**
             - You can also select specific tables that can be encrypted
             - Also encrypts data in transit
+            - Two types: **Deterministic** - less secure but allows for point lookups, equality joins, grouping and indexing
+                        - **Randomized** - More secure, but does notallow point lookups, equality joins, grouping and indexing
+            - Once the encryption is enabled 2 keys are generated: 1) `column master key` and 2) `column encryption key` These are stored in a separate place such as the key vault or windows certificate store